01-edu/public/docs/db/sql.md

 Pre-requisites:

 - An access account given by your administrator.
-- A basic knowledge of SQL
+- A basic knowledge of SQL.

 ### Where to enter your SQL queries

-The path to metabase is {DOMAIN}/metabase
+The path to metabase is `{DOMAIN}/metabase` .

-After loggin with valid credentials this is where you land, In the bottom section `OUR DATA`
+After loggin with valid credentials this is where you land, In the bottom section `OUR DATA`.

 - Click on the `metabase` database.

 - A folder `public` should appear among others.
 Click on it.

-At this point you can see all tables of the public sql database To execute a query, simply click on the top right button `write SQL`
+At this point you can see all tables of the public sql database.
+To execute a query, simply click on the top right button `write SQL`.

 Following are examples of SQL queries to help you get you started.